Get

 How To Kill & Prevent Worms in Cats

-The best way to protect your cat and yourself from contracting worms is to get them dewormed at an early age and repeat the treatment as frequently as your veterinarian advises.
+The best way to protect your cat and yourself from contracting worms is to get them dewormed at an early age and repeat the treatment as frequently as the veterinarian advises.
 Your kitten can receive the deworming treatment from around 6 to 8 weeks of age and will likely need to be dewormed at least twice.

 As your kitten gets older, they won’t need to be dewormed as frequently, but we recommend that you deworm your cat once every 1–3 months, especially if you allow them to roam outdoors or spend time with other cats and pets.
 Indoor cats without much exposure to the outdoors can safely be dewormed once every 3 months.